dandepan303/bullshit/README.md

 ```

 ## Loops
-Loops in bullshit X are very easy:
+Loops in Bullshit X are very easy:
 ```rs
 yall(lit i be 0 rn i smol 10 rn i be i + 1){}
 ```
-Because we, at bullshit X, believe programmers should be responsible for their code, we did not add any `break` or `continue` keyword functionality to loops.
+Because we, at Bullshit X, believe programmers should be responsible for their code, we did not add any `break` or `continue` keyword functionality to loops.

 ## Types
-Types in bullshit X are very important!
+Types in Bullshit X are very important!
 ```rs
 lit num: number be 0 rn
 ```